FlipsideCrypto/bsc-models/models/__overview__.md

 Convenience views (denoted ez_) are a combination of different fact and dimension tables.
 These views are built to make it easier to query the data.

+NOTE: BSC is currently operating in it's Testnet phase.
+Flipside will provide Mainnet data tables once BSC Mainnet is deployed.

 ## **Using dbt docs**
 ### Navigation